 sometimes exert pressure to settle quickly

-This is exactly where expert legal guidance makes the difference.
+This is precisely where expert legal guidance makes the difference.

 ❌ Accepting a settlement too quickly